Luxury is about opening doors…or gates. The author at Burghley House in England.

 Viking Cruises in Russia

 Jordan is one of my favorite places to visit, so much so it is almost a second home.
 Visiting Jerash, one of the finest Greco-Roman sites in the world, with the Minister of Antiquities made my last trip even more amazing.
 Tracing the chariot marks on the original cobblestone streets as he explained the history of the site was transporting in a way a movie never could.
+Visiting Petra with one of the top archaeologists at the site showed me how much has yet to be excavated.

 All alone walking the streets of Jerash.